ramanaptr/backup-postgresql-shell/README.md

 # AUTO BACKUP POSTGRESQL IN SHELL

-I've been made auto backup/dumb postgresql per-schema
+I've been made auto backup/dumb Postgresql per-schema

 ## Flow of backup_postgresql.sh
 1. Auto backup database all or per-schema files
-2. Auto zip with password (secure the data first)
+2. Auto zip with password (secure)
-3. Auto upload to your S3 Storage
+3. Auto upload to your AWS S3 Storage
-4. Auto send to your email you set
+4. Auto-send link AWS S3 to the email you set

-## To achive this, you must install 5 things
+## To achieve this, you must install 5 things
-### Example for mac using brew
+### Example for Mac using brew

 1. Install zip
 ```